There are 10 top reasons couples divorce when they are empty nesters.

 Sure, there may be some form of financial support paid from one party to the other, but the pool of income will remain the same - even though two houses are more expensive to run than one.

 What do you both do to make sure you can each live within your means, while not making any financial moves that will result in unintended tax consequences or penalties?

 Why Mediation is The Best Option for an Empty Nest Divorce

 These subjects only scratch the surface.
-Because there are many other critical issues pertaining to a divorce after 20 years of marriage as well as a gray divorce.
+Because there are many other critical issues surrounding a divorce after 20 years of marriage as well as gray divorce.

 That's why you must work with an expert divorce mediator.

 Between paying for your kids' college education and retirement being closer than you'd like to admit, you want to work together to ensure you each have the support and resources you need to move on with the next chapter in your soon-to-be separate lives.